So, you blinked and your baby is suddenly ready to eat solids. Seriously, how did that happen?!

 YES, this is a fries supreme.
 And YES, babies can eat this!
-Sweet potatoes are a great source of both fibre and iron.
+Sweet potatoes are a great source of both fiber and iron.
 No need to modify our recipe other than omitting salt.
 Once it's ready to serve, just pick out the crispy sweet potato fries for yourself and leave the soft ones for baby.

 Top your portion with the tomato-corn salsa, and your little one can have their fries dipped in just the black bean sauce and avocado drizzle.
 Yum!

 3. Slow Cooker Balsamic Roast Beef with Steamed Broccoli